-John M. Herhalt Independent Director Director Since : May 2021 Other Public Company Boards: 125 Age: 66 Committees: Chair of the Mr. Herhalt is not a director of any other public company board.
+John M. Herhalt Independent Director

+Age: 66 Mr. Herhalt is not a director of any other public

+company board.
+Committees: Chair of the

 Audit Committee

 John M. Herhalt is a FCPA (FCA) and a retired partner from KPMG and has over 43 years of experience.
 He has worked across several industry sectors including automotive manufacturing, consumer products, infrastructure, power and utilities, and the public sector.
 During his time with KPMG, Mr. Herhalt served as Canada's national advisory services leader, national public sector leader, and KPMG International's global head of infrastructure, government, and health care sectors providing subject matter advice and support to various KPMG member firms and their clients on a variety of projects in the Americas, Europe, Middle East, and Asia.
 After retiring from KPMG, Mr. Herhalt has continued to provide management consulting services on a part-time basis and serves as a director on several boards.